dart-lang/site-www/src/content/guides/language/evolution.md

 * Improvements to the type analysis of conditional expressions, if-null expressions and assignments, and switch expressions.
 * Aligning the pattern context type schema for cast patterns with the spec.
 * Making the type schema for the null-aware spread operator (`...?`) nullable for maps and set literals, to match the behavior of list literals.

 ### Dart 3.3
 _Released 15 February 2024_
 | [Dart 3.3 announcement](https://medium.com/dartlang/dart-3-3-325bf2bf6c13)

-Dart 3.3 added some enchancements to the language:
+Dart 3.3 added some enhancements to the language:

 * [Extension types][] are a new feature in Dart that allow zero-cost wrapping of an existing type.
 They are similar to wrapper classes and extension methods,